openstack/rally/doc/source/quick_start/tutorial/step_6_aborting_load_generation_on_sla_failure.rst

 wrong if something is not set properly (like on my DevStack deployment in Small VM on my laptop).

-Let’s run Rally task with **an argument that prescribes Rally to stop load on SLA failure**:
+Let's run Rally task with **an argument that prescribes Rally to stop load on SLA failure**:

 .. code-block:: console